I am currently working on the following projects in the Discovery Group at the University of Helsinki.

 For more about WHIM, see:

-Or, for an introduction with a slight leaning towards Cognitive Science, take a look at my talk from KVIT 2015.
+For an introduction to Computational Creativity and this project, with a slight leaning towards Cognitive Science, take a look at my talk from KVIT 2015.